makersacademy/chitter-challenge/README.md

 Challenge:
 -------

 This challenge, part of the Makers course, involved building a write a small Twitter clone that will allow the users to post messages to a public stream.
 The user stores are listed below.

 The technologies used were ruby, sinatra, postgreSQL, html, CSS, and the application was tested with capybara and rspec.

-Features:
+User Stories:
 -------

 ```
-STRAIGHT UP

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter